Versy Blog Post

 The Role of AI in Debate: A Game-Changer or a Gimmick?

-An article by the Vancouver Debate group found that using still can cause more harm than good if used to totally replace your idea.
-AI is great at crafting coherent arguments, crossfires and rebutalls with common ideas that won't actually get you very far in terms of strength and uniqueness of your argument.
+An article by the Vancouver Debate group found that using AI can cause more harm than good if used to totally replace your idea.
+Artificial intelligence is great at crafting coherent arguments, crossfires and rebuttals with common ideas that won't actually get you very far in terms of strength and uniqueness of your argument.
 Most debate team win with unique, very high quality, fact-supported and emotionally heavy arguments that wows the judges and crowds.
+Learn more about emotion in debate in this article.

 But AI’s capabilities can be a game-changer for debaters.
 From enhancing research efficiency to providing real-time feedback, AI tools have the potential to transform preparation and performance.
 For example, AI-powered platforms like ChatGPT can summarize complex articles, generate counterarguments, or even brainstorm unique perspectives on debate topics.